TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Interiors routes inherit the same authentication and idempotency requirements.
 - Emotes routes inherit the same authentication and idempotency requirements.
 - EMS routes inherit the same authentication and idempotency requirements.
+- Taxi routes inherit the same authentication and idempotency requirements.